codefellows/seattle-iOS-401d8/06-intro-objective-c/class-28/README.md

-# Week 6 - Class 3
+# Week 6 - Class 28

-## Homework
+## Lab Assignment
-* Create a new project, we will be building out this app today and tomorrow.
-* Define a Student class with these **PROPERTIES**: firstName, lastName, email, phone.
-	* Declare a custom initializer that takes in required parameters.
-	* Conform Student class to NSCoding protocol and implement required methods.
-* Define and build StudentStore.
-	* Make this class a singleton that manages an array of students.
-* Build out the UI:
+* Embed the `ViewController` into a `NavigationController`.
-	* Create a new ViewController with a TableView.
+* Create a new `UIViewController` called `AddEmployeeViewController`.
-	* Create an Outlet to the TableView in code.
-	* Assign the datasource, and implement `cellForRowAt` and `numberOfRowInSection`.
-	* This TableView should populate with the names of all the students in the StudentStore array.
+	* Setup `AddViewController` in storyboard with text fields for each model variable(firstName, lastName, email).
+	* Add `Save` and `Cancel` buttons.
+* Add UIBarButton to the ViewController's NavigationBar & create a segue to the `AddViewController`.
+	* When pressed, this button should present modally the `AddEmployeeViewController` to properly create a new `Employee`.

+## Submitting Your Assignment
+1. When your work is complete and ready for submission, **open a Pull Request** from `wednesday-lab` to `master`.
+2. Submit the link to the above Pull Request to Canvas
+3. Add a comment to this Canvas submission with answers to the following questions.
+  - How did this lab go, overall?
+  - What observations or questions do you have about what you've learned so far?
+4. Once you've submitted your work, complete the merge of `wednesday-lab` to `master`

 ### Reading Assignment (read **before** Class 29):
 * Programming in Objective-C:
-  * **Chapter 9:** Polymorphism, Dynamic Typing and Dynamic Binding
+	* **Chapter 17:** Memory Management and Automatic Reference Counting
+	* **Chapter 13:** Underlying C Language Features
-	* **Chapter 12:** The Preprocessor
+	* **Chapter 11:** Categories and Protocols

 ## Other Resources
 * [Grading Rubrics](../../resources/)